Robert Rivas (bishop)

-Robert Rivas (born 7 June 1946) is a prelate of the Catholic Church who was archbishop of the Castries in St. Lucia from 2008 to 2022.
+Robert Rivas (7 June 1946 – 27 September 2026) was a prelate of the Catholic Church who was archbishop of the Castries in St. Lucia from 2008 to 2022.

 Early life

 Rivas was born in the village of La Pastora, Arouca, Trinidad and Tobago, on June 7, 1946.
 He is the son of the late Sabina and Placido Rivas, and has one sister and five brothers.
 Having completed his secondary studies in the Dominican College of Holy Cross, Arima, he entered the novitiate of the Irish Province of the Dominican Order in St. Mary's Priory, Cork, Ireland, and subsequently to the Dominican House of Studies, in St. Mary's, Tallaght, Dublin.

 After ordination in the Cathedral of the Immaculate Conception, Port of Spain, by Archbishop Anthony Pantin on June 27, 1971, he went to the Pontifical University of St. Thomas Aquinas (Angelicum), Rome, where he obtained the Licence in Theology.

 After Rome, he returned to Ireland where he successfully completed a course in radio and television production and received a diploma in communications.